k-sink/MACHexplorer/README.md

 <br></br>

 ### Daily, Monthly, and Annual Data
-Once the filtered basin selections are made, you have the option to evaluate data at the daily, monthly, and/or annual scale.
+Once the filtered basin selections are made, you have the option to evaluate time series at the daily, monthly, and/or annual scale.

-#### Daily Data
+#### DAILY DATA
 The **Daily Data** dashboard is shown in *Figure 11*.

 <img width="928" height="717" alt="Image" src="https://github.com/user-attachments/assets/3fcdab35-6546-4e00-98fb-0be273f2e473" />